-If you’re interested in Japanese history or the Shinto religion, Kyoto’s a necessary destination.
-The former imperial capital, Kyoto is home to some of the oldest temples & shrines in the country, even one that predates the city by several hundred years!
+If you’re interested in Japanese history, Buddhism or Shintoism, scoping out the best temples & shrines in Kyoto is a must.
+The former imperial capital, Kyoto is home to some of the oldest temples & shrines in the country, even one that predates the city by several hundred years.

-Over 1,500 impressive shrines & temples, featuring traditional Japanese architecture, pepper the city.
+Over 1,500 impressive shrines & temples, featuring traditional Japanese architecture, pepper Kyoto.
 Of course, you won’t have time to visit all of them during your first-time Kyoto itinerary.

 Not sure how to get started?
 Check out some of the city’s most remarkable sights this guide to the absolute best temples & shrines in Kyoto…